-REQ.21.1.16 Any Third Party wishing to access energy usage information via the Energy Services Provider Interface must establish and maintain a trusted relationship with each Distribution Company who provides a Energy Services Provider Interface.
-Subject to the Governing Documents and Applicable Regulatory Authority, both the Distribution Company and the authorized Third Party should disallow requests from Entities who are not authorized Third Parties.
+REQ.21.1.16 Any Third Party wishing to access energy usage information via the ESPI must establish and maintain a trusted relationship with each Data Custodian who provides a ESPI.
+Subject to the Governing Documents and Applicable Regulatory Authority, both the Data Custodian and the Authorized Third Party should disallow requests from Entities who are not Authorized Third Parties.

 REQ.21.1.17 Subject to the Governing Documents and Applicable Regulatory Authority during communications of any information confidentiality will be maintained.

-REQ.21.1.18 Subject to the Governing Documents and Applicable Regulatory Authority, Third Parties must be authorized by the Authorizing Entity and/or the Distribution Company to be an authorized Third Party and utilize the Energy Services Provider Interface and must maintain their status as an authorized Third Party.
+REQ.21.1.18 Subject to the Governing Documents and Applicable Regulatory Authority, Third Parties must be authorized by the Authorizing Entity and/or the Data Custodian to be an Authorized Third Party and utilize the ESPI and must maintain their status as an Authorized Third Party.

-REQ.21.1.19 If an Authorizing Entity exists within a jurisdiction, Retail Customers should be able to view a list of Third Parties who have been authorized to use the Energy Services Provider Interface.
+REQ.21.1.19 If an Authorizing Entity exists within a jurisdiction, Retail Customers should be able to view a list of Third Parties who have been authorized to use the ESPI.

-REQ.21.1.20 Subject to the Governing Documents and Applicable Regulatory Authority, energy usage information should be made available to authorized Third Parties (as directed by the Retail Customer) in a reasonable and timely fashion.
+REQ.21.1.20 Subject to the Governing Documents and Applicable Regulatory Authority, energy usage information (EUI) should be made available to Authorized Third Parties (as directed by the Retail Customer) in a reasonable and timely fashion.

-REQ.21.1.21 When any of the required authorized relationships described in this recommendation are terminated, access to the Energy Service Provider Interface shall not be granted. (return to this)
+REQ.21.1.21 When any of the required authorized relationships described in this recommendation are terminated, access to the ESPI shall not be granted.

 REQ.21.1.22 It is necessary in this model business practice to identify participants and their relationships with globally unique identifiers.
+The identifiers should conform to IETF RFC 4122.

-REQ.21.1.23 The creation and dissolution of trusted relationships between any two parties are outside the scope of this Model Business Practice and are necessary preconditions for the use of the service provider interface.
+REQ.21.1.23 The creation and dissolution of trusted relationships between any two parties are outside the scope of this Model Business Practice and are necessary preconditions for the use of the ESPI.

-REQ.21.1.24 Upon dissolution of any of the required trusted relationships any service provider interface relationships must be terminated and parties notified.
+REQ.21.1.24 Upon dissolution of any of the required trusted relationships any ESPI relationships must be terminated and parties notified.

 REQ.21.1.25 If and when the relationships or criteria change all effected parties should be notified.